 Welcome back to Resolution January!
-Most of the goals I’ve discussed in this series have been very self-focused, but what about your community?
-This is a great time to get more involved in your community.
-Here are some examples of ways you can sustainably increase your community contributions in the new year.
+Most of the goals I’ve talked about in this series have focused on individual habits, but what about your community?
+The new year can be a good time to look outward and find meaningful ways to get involved.
+Below are a few examples of how you can increase your community contributions in ways that feel sustainable over time.

 Make a Monthly Commitment